neemadan/An-Experiential-Journey-With-Data-to-Inspire-Your-Work/README.md

 ## Introduction

-The Experiential Journey with Data to Inspire Your Work session will make you think differently about data and how it can solve problems!
-You will hear surprising use case that will make you think, sometimes laugh and hopefully inspire your own work.
-The use case and introductory material includes a hands-on experiential journey described below.
-The most valuable part of this session is that it is designed to help you gain experience and relate it to your work – so that when you leave you have a plan of action on how you can make data more useful in your organization to solve a key challenge.
+The Data Science Virtual Workshop, "An Experiential Journey with Data to Inspire Your Work", will make you think differently about data and how it can solve problems!
+This workshop includes surprising use cases that will make you think differently about data, sometimes laugh, and hopefully inspire your own work to discover actionable insights in the mounds of data available.

+The use cases and introductory material will be followed by a hands-on experiential journey addressing a common challenge across industries – how to improve the customer experience.
+The most valuable part of this workshop is that it is designed to help you gain experience and relate it to your work – so at the end you have a plan of action on how you can make data more useful in your organization to solve a key challenge.

-A real-business application of analytics in “Improving Customer Experiences with Real-Time Insights” will be used as an example during the workshop.
-This experiential session will include a step by step journey on “How data science is helping companies to predict the customer experience journey and proactively address the issues, leading to the improvement of Net Promoter Score”.
-The session will also highlight the importance of using AI Canvas, CRISP-DM (Cross Industry Standard Process for Data Mining), and Agile in Data Science projects.
+“Improving Customer Experiences with Real-Time Insights”, will be used as an example during the workshop.
+This experiential session will include a step-by-step journey based on how data science is helping companies to predict the customer experience journey and proactively address the issues, leading to the improvement of Net Promoter Score.
+The session will highlight the importance of interpretability in AI using SHAP ((SHapley Additive exPlanations), using AI Canvas, CRISP-DM (Cross Industry Standard Process for Data Mining) and Agile in Data Science projects.
+The methodology involves consuming historical NPS data; using machine learning and artificial intelligence to identify the most important features and creating an algorithm to predict the customer experience.

 The methodology involves consuming historical Net Promoter Score (NPS) data; using machine learning and artificial intelligence to identify the most important features and created an algorithm to predict the customer experience.